dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 ---
 > This idea that containers change conflicts with a previously established idea - that our containers preserve their state as long as they are running.
 In the previous module, the random number that was assigned our app only changed when we restarted the container.
 We do not have to restart our container in this case because our application is configured to restart our server (rather than the container) when it detects changes in its source code.
 The tool used to do this is called 'nodemon' and is very useful in development whether or not you use containers.
 It saves developers the hassle of manually restarting their application to see the changes they just made.
 You can check out [the nodemon docs here](https://www.npmjs.com/package/nodemon) for nore information.
+>
+> **That being said, nodemon is not the best tool to use inside containers.
+To work inside a container, it has to use it's legacy polling setting which is rather CPU intensive.
+It is used in this Module and the next for demonstration purposes, but after that it is best to just restart the container to if your app needs to restart to reflect source code changes in the mounted volume.**
+>
+>**For this reason especially, make sure you stop these containers when done with them.**

 ---